-Another source of potential employers is similar – but different – job listings.
-For example, an advert for a senior architect role with a minimum of ten years’ experience is unsuitable for graduates, but the advert tells you that the practice is currently hiring and it should also include information on what the recruiter is looking for in terms of personal attributes and values.
+Almost counterintuitively, it may be worth looking out for employers who are advertising for more experienced positions.
+An advert for a senior architect role with a minimum of ten years’ experience is unsuitable for graduates, but the advert tells you that the practice is currently hiring and it should also include information on what the recruiter is looking for in terms of personal attributes and values.

-Writing a covering letter for architectural technology jobs
+2. Write a unique covering letter for architectural technology jobs

-Importantly, you need to explain what it is that makes you want to work for this particular practice.
-Research the organisation, its specialist areas of expertise and any recent projects, and be clear about what it is that attracts you to working there.
-If you can copy and paste the material from one application to another and it still makes sense, it’s not targeted enough – re-write it and make the employer really feel wanted.
+Research the organisation, its specialist areas and any recent projects, and be clear about what it is that attracts you to working there.
+If you can copy and paste the material from one application to another and it still makes sense, your application is not targeted enough – re-write it and make the employer really feel wanted.

-You should also draw on your research to match up your skills with the organisation’s key values or any information you find on past job listings.
+What you could bring to the organisation includes your skills, knowledge, work experience and enthusiasm.
+Draw on your research to match up your skills with their key values or any information you find on past job listings.
 Back up the claims you make about your skills with evidence from your experiences, stressing achievements, measurable results and your personal contribution where possible.
 If you’re going to convince someone to hire you, even when they’re not currently recruiting, you’re going to have to sell your skills and knowledge – what do you have to offer that would realistically benefit the practice?
 Why you?

-Finally, deal with the specifics.
-Be clear about what you’re looking for, whether it’s work experience or a paid role, and when you will be available to start.
+Make sure that you are clear about what you’re looking for (eg whether it’s work-shadowing or a paid role) and when you will be available to start.
 Mention that you’ll follow up the application by calling or visiting the office in X days’ time (between three days and one week is best).
 Then sign off with ‘Yours sincerely’.

 On your CV, highlight the experiences you’ve had that are most relevant to the practice you’re applying to.
 Focus on the skills you developed as well as the tasks you did.

-- More advice on writing graduate covering letters and CVs for the construction industry.
+- More advice on writing graduate and work experience CVs for the construction industry.